 WaaZam supports shared creative play at a distance.
 It was the doctoral research of Seth Hunter in the Fluid Interfaces Group at the MIT Media Lab.
 I helped conduct the user study, analyze those results, and adapt a few ofxUI components for our openFrameworks front end.

 Another interactive curve visualizer, this time inspired by Meara O'Reilly's collaboration with Björk for the latter's Biophilia Tour.
-Chladni curves shows how waves propagate across a flat, finite surface.
+Chladni curves show how waves propagate across a flat, finite surface.
 Each point's acceleration is inversely proportional to the relative position of its neighbors, so higher points get pulled down and vice versa.
 Waves reflect against the edges of the surface, and the constructive and destructive interference creates beautiful patterns.
 I made this with Matt Tytel.

 Traditional Balinese architecture often uses bamboo blinds instead of exterior walls to maximize air circulation for cooling.
 During nice weather, they are raised, and during hot or rainy weather, they are lowered.
 If it starts raining while no one is home, then all the furniture will get soaked and probably start to mildew.